HiItsMatt/InstaMail/README.md

 | | \/ | | | ____ \       | |     | |
 | |    | | | |   \ \   ___| |___  | |_____
 |_|    |_| |_|    \_\ |_________| |_______|

+Created By Matthew Shanahan
+Contact Me -
+    Instagram:  _hi_its_matt
+    Discord:    hi_its_matt
+    Email:      hi.its.ma77@gmail.com
 ```

 **An Instagram Bot that checks your emails, summarises them using ChatGPT, and sends you the summaries in your Instagram inbox**